 She holds a Masters degree from UCL in Educational Planning, Economics and International Development with a research specialty in Theory of Change and impact evaluation.
 She has supported and consulted to multiple animal welfare education programmes in low and middle income countries.

-Anna is passionate about the need for organisations to recognise education as complex; requiring of and interdependent on the same level of strategic planning as more practical and immediate charity strategy.
+Anna is passionate about the need for organisations to recognise education & community intervention as complex; requiring of and interdependent on the same level of strategic planning as more practical and immediate charity strategy.
+And has a vocation to drive the pressing need for structured MEL to be embedded as an intrinsic cog in the machine of all behaviour change seeking organisations.

 A chat with Anna